Krohn by Commando Group

-Krohn is a ‘young but experienced’ Oslo-based furniture, interior and architectural design studio that develops holistic solutions that strengthen and add value to brands through interior environments.
-Krohn’s visual identity, website and stationery—created by visual communications agency Commando Group—captures the multi-disciplinary nature of the studio and juxtaposes bold architectural structure and simple interior spaces with fine, high quality detailing through an abstract, multi-perspective logo-mark, interactive applet and the union of an uncoated concrete grey substrate and gold block-foil print finish.
+Krohn is a young but experienced Oslo based furniture, interior and architecture design studio that develops holistic solutions that strengthen and add value to businesses through interior environments.
+Krohn’s visual identity, website and stationery—created by visual communications agency Commando Group—captures the multi-disciplinary nature of the studio and juxtaposes bold architectural structure and simple interior spaces with fine, high quality detailing, through an abstract, multi-perspective logo, interactive applet and a blend of uncoated concrete grey board and a gold block foil print finish.

-The business card’s contrast of uncoated concrete grey and gold block foil achieves an interesting and unusual aesthetic that neatly resolves elemental, tactile architectural surfaces and the high quality detailing expected of modern interior furnishing.
-On-line a fairly straightforward combination of wide photography, grid-based layouts and ample white space draw on the familiar aesthetics of architecture and design alongside the communicative interactivity of the logo.
+The business card’s contrast of uncoated concrete grey and the shine of a gold block foil achieves an interesting and unusual aesthetic that neatly resolves architectural surfaces and the high quality detailing expected of modern interior furnishing.
+Online a fairly straightforward combination of wide photography, grid-based layouts and ample white space draw on architectural convention.